Latest updates on the coronavirus and heart disease

 The pandemic has led to an outpouring of support for nurses, doctors, researchers and carers.
 As we build towards World Heart Day 2020 we will continue to showcase the stories of these frontline heroes and their patients as part of our Heart Heroes.

 Help us to make World Heart Day 2020 more impactful than ever – a powerful platform for positive change and to help people live longer, better, healthier lives.
-Visit Take Part now and find out what you can do.
+Get involved now.